KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Proxy Extensions.md

 - `isOpenAlternateQuotationBeforeInput(for:)`
 - `isOpenQuotationBeforeInput(for:)`

-These functions are used to know when the keyboard needs to close a currently open quotation.
+These properties let you check if there are an unclosed quotation before the text input cursor.

+The quotation and alternate quotation characters differ between locales, which is why you need to provide a `Locale`.